Q1CHENL/lumid/README.md

 ## Use

-This app has only been tested on my own Fedora 37 with GNOME 43.7 and Fefora 38 with GNOME 44.4.
+This app has only been tested on my own **Fedora 37 with GNOME 43.7** and **Fefora 38 with GNOME 44.4 and 44.6**.
 I wrote this because the other extensions/apps did not meet my personal requirement of simplicity, less lagging and customizable shortcuts when adjusting the brightness.
  >**Note: The default keyboard shortcuts for increasing and decreasing brightness are F6 and F5, respectively.**

 ## Known Issues